 Make it as simple as what Candy Crush did.
 Enable your users to ask their friends for help to move forward in your app or game.
 It is one of the tactics that have definitely worked to boost app downloads for the top-grossing games as well.

 8. Build an in-app community

-It’s human nature to want to socialise with friends and family.
-That’s why we always have a chat app and at least one social media app running parallely to any app that we are making use of.
+It’s human nature to want to socialize with friends and family.
+That’s why we always have a chat app and at least one social media app running parallelly to any app that we are making use of.
 So why not build a community within your app to let your users do it all without switching apps?

 Additionally, a community can keep your players 2.7X more engaged and lead to higher monetization.

 Want to get your new users to become a part of your referral program?
 Personalize your onboarding and introduce them to the app’s ability to invite friends.
 To further get them to act on your referral program, use gamification.
 Using ghost players during their onboarding can nudge them to send out their first invite.

 Another important aspect of making a referral marketing campaign work is when and how you’re asking a user for a referral.

 - Make sure you’re adding value to the user